-C. Proposal No. 3: Determination of the amount of individual base remuneration for each outside director
+C. Agenda Item 4: Determination on the amount of base remuneration for each individual outside director

-This proposal is to determine the amount of individual base remuneration for each newly appointed outside director, in the event that Proposal No. 2 above is approved for at least one candidate.
+This proposal is to determine the amount of individual base remuneration for each newly appointed outside director, in the event that Agenda Item 3 above is approved for at least one candidate.
 This proposal does not seek to change the amount of base remuneration for the fiscal year ending March 31, 2023 with respect to outside directors who have been in office continuously since before this Extraordinary General Meeting of Shareholders.
 The amount of basic remuneration for each outside director is proposed to be 12,500,000 yen per person per year (the total amount of 75,000,000 yen in case of six (6) newly appointed outside directors) in order to allow each person to spend sufficient time in formulating management strategies and providing advice to the management team in order to enhance the Company's corporate value.